 Chiappetta vs. New York State Division of Homeland Security and Emergency Services

-On October 14, Disability Rights Advocates filed a class action lawsuit on behalf of blind New Yorkers and the American Council of the Blind, New York against New York state entities, challenging the inaccessibility of “NY-Alert,” a Mass Notification System intended to warn New Yorkers and visitors of emergencies and other critical information in a timely manner to help save lives.
+In October 2020, Disability Rights Advocates filed a class action lawsuit on behalf of blind New Yorkers and the American Council of the Blind, New York against New York state entities, challenging the inaccessibility of “NY-Alert,” a Mass Notification System intended to warn New Yorkers and visitors of emergencies and other critical information in a timely manner to help save lives.

 Blind individuals who use screen readers to access visual information cannot independently use the NY-Alert website to register for urgent alerts or to choose how they receive alerts.
 Instead, these individuals must secure the assistance of a third party and give up the independence enjoyed by others who use NY-Alert.
 Further, many blind individuals live alone and/or do not have the means to retain sighted assistance, and so must forgo using the NY-Alert website and forgo receiving its notifications altogether, at great risk to themselves.

 Hurricanes, nuclear disasters, floods, fires, and winter storms are a few of the many potential emergencies that New York residents and visitors face.
 Effective emergency preparedness and planning must include certain essential components, such as public notification and communication before and during emergencies.
 The failure to notify blind individuals about such emergencies via NY-Alert creates severe hardships for blind individuals and can be life-threatening to them during these emergencies.

 Without NY-Alert notifications, individuals are not warned of emergencies in advance, are not provided information on how and if they will be evacuated, where they will be sheltered, and how and if they will be transported to such shelter.